Kaderde/teched2025-msad/exercises/ex1/ex1.1/README.md

 - Login with alice.support@company.com.
 - Navigate to Incident Management application.

-### Step 3: Exploit the Vulnerability
+### Step 3: Exploit Modifying an Incident
+- Action:
   - View the incidents list - Alice can see all incidents.
   - Click on any incident to open it (e.g., "No current on a sunny day").
   - Click "Edit" button - **This works because there are no ownership restrictions**.
   - Modify the incident:
       - Change title to "URGENT - Modified by Alice".
       - Change status to "In Process".
       - Add a conversation entry: "Alice was here".
   - Click "Save".
+- Result:
+  - ❌ The system allows Alice to modify and Save ANY incident.
+  - ❌ Root Cause: No assignedTo field,  means no ownership tracking possible.

 ### Step 4: Verify Exploitation Success
 - ✅ The system allows Alice to modify ANY incident